Falkan3/Courier/README.md

 }
 ```

-Collection of variables representing the identity of the plugin's maker.
+Collection of variables representing the identity of the plugin's supplier.
 ```js
 poweredBy: {
     show: true,